Writing Hacks

 8. Declutter

-Remove “clutter” adjectives such as “very” or “basically.”
-They add nothing and communicate even less.
+Remove meaningless adjectives such as “very” or “basically.”
+These are clutter adjectives that communicate nothing.

 9. Touch It